OpulentiaAI/spark-scout/DEPLOYMENT.md

 Security Notes
 - Do not commit secrets to the repository.
 - Rotate any credentials that were shared in plaintext or committed accidentally.
+- Your Google OAuth client credentials should never be exposed publicly.